THE KINOOKIMAW RESIDENTS ASSOCIATION

 As a developing resort community your input, comments, and feedback is valued.
 While we cannot feasibly please everyone, your Board continues to interact with our neighbouring communities, agencies and of course The Kinookimaw Beach Association, our landlords.

-Throughout 2018-2019, we believe progress has been made in several areas although many challenges remain.
+Throughout 2019-2020, progress has been made in several areas although many challenges remain.
 In the following pages we will discuss the highlights.

 Your Board of Directors